Preston, Forest of Dean

-Preston is a village, former manor, civil and ecclesiastical parish in the Forest of Dean in Gloucestershire, England.
+Preston is a village, former manor, civil and ecclesiastical parish, now in the civil parish of Dymock, in the Forest of Dean district in Gloucestershire, England.
 It is situated 22 km north-west of the city of Gloucester and 4 km south-west of the Herefordshire town of Ledbury.
 In 1931 the parish had a population of 77.
 On 1 April 1935 the parish of Preston, comprising 897 acres, was added to the parish of Dymock, adjacent at the south-east, the parish church of which, St Mary the Virgin, is situated 4 miles to the south-east.

 The parish church is dedicated to St John the Baptist.
 To the immediate west of the church is Preston Court, a grade II* listed timber-framed manor house dating from about 1600, in 2020 operating as "The Country House Collection" antique shop.